lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-05-05-building-a-ssg.md

 After deleting the html of all the blog posts I compile them again.
 Then I create the **index.md** file.
 I then have to compile it again because it didn't compile the latest version.
-Then it does the other pages and finally the rss file.
+Then it does the other pages and finally the RSS file.

 My main problem with this was calling **genhtml** twice.
 The **genothers** function also bothered me because I'd have to add another line for every section.